dreibh/hipercontracer/README.md

 ```

 ## Further Details
-See the the [manpage of "hpct-viewer"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-viewer.1) for a detailed description of the available options: ```man hpct-viewer```
+See the [manpage of "hpct-viewer"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-viewer.1) for a detailed description of the available options: ```man hpct-viewer```

 # The HiPerConTracer Results Tool